 What Exactly is a Face Serum?

-For the uninitiated, let's back up a bit.
-What is serum?
 As a skincare product, a serum is typically applied after cleansing and before moisturizing.
 Its purpose is to deliver a potent dose of active ingredients directly into your skin, which it's primed to do since it's made up of smaller molecules that can get deep into the skin.

 Unlike a moisturizer, serums can come with moisturizing ingredients like hyaluronic acid and ceramides, though skincare experts advise keeping up with your usual moisturizing routine because face lotions and creams are richer, and create a barrier on the skin to lock everything in.
 Be sure to read the label before using a serum, though applying it once a day is typically fine for most skin types.